 It’s worth noting that the entire idea of profiting from credit card sign-up bonuses relies on the credit card issuers living up to their promises.
 Many sign-up cash bonuses require new card holders to reach a spending threshold within a certain time frame in order to qualify, but if the company refuses to pay when you do qualify, it’s false advertising.
 When you can’t trust a company to pay a bonus, you’re accepting risk for a reward that might not exist.

 Consider how good the credit card offer is without the bonus before signing up if you plan to use the card for everyday spending.
-And if you’re signing up just for the bonus, at least you have regulators on your side for ensuring the companies play by the rules.
+You have regulators on your side for ensuring the companies play by the rules.

 This isn’t the end of deceptive practices in the credit card industry.
 When the public’s attention is focused in one place, like the Blue Sky bonus or illegal late fees, companies will look for other ways to replace the profit.
 They might find other ways to deceive customers, and will continue to do so until they are told by regulators to stop.